iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > It's a good app but it doesn't always refresh so I'm not surexwhstcI have completed, sometimes it calculates on the wrong day, that said when it works its great<br> :date: __2021-06-08 21:39:07__

 > It's a friendly app, nudging you now and again to step up and get your heart going.
 It needs something though, I can't put my finger on it but it definitely needs an extra whatever to really motivate you.<br> :date: __2021-06-07 08:20:55__

-> Shows the total length of my walk and how many 10 minutes worth were 'brisk' which counts towards getting a reward, shows 'hat tricks' for 3 x 10 minutes in a day, 100 - 3000 club shows you ow many minutes from the day you downloaded the app, you get a high five for how many days in 7 you have taken a brisk walk.
-It's helping me see how much I do or don't move in a day and for me I've got start somewhere.<br> :date: __2021-06-01 12:58:17__